francesco-innocenti/francesco-innocenti.github.io/_posts/2025-08-01-In-Context-Learning-Demystified.md

 that goes a long way towards understanding the known phenomenon of **in-context learning** (ICL) in large language models.
 The paper is titled [Learning without
 training: the implicit dynamics of in-context learning](https://arxiv.org/abs/2507.16003).
+In a recent (NeurIPS 2025) workshop paper, we provided [a simple generalisation of this result](https://transformerstheory.github.io/pdf/34_innocenti_achour.pdf) to more realistic transformer blocks including layer normalisation.

 As first clearly shown by GPT-3 [[2]](#2), ICL is the capability of a model to learn to perform a task from examples in its prompt or context without updating